Stellacore/peridetic/README.md

 ## Peridetic - Context and Alternatives <a id =Context-and-Alternatives></a>

-Perietic is extremely focused software capability that exists in the overall context of general geospatial technologies.
-There are many software applications and development resources available in this domain.
+Perietic is an extremely focused software capability that exists in the context of overall general geospatial technologies.
+There are many software applications and development resources available in this overall domain.

 * ...
 OSGeo -- A particularly useful archive of complementary geospatial technologies may be found at the OSGeo Foundation website: